XPIAN/xpian.github.io/baptisminearlychristianity.md

 in all things He might have the pre-eminence," the Prince of life, existing before all, and going before all.

-Whether Irenaeus is promoting the baptism of children or not I am not sure.
+Whether Irenaeus was thinking of the baptism of children when he wrote the above quote or not I am not sure.
+There is nothing explicit in the quote to refer to the baptism of children.
 One alternative possibility is that he is referring to a general saving of children through the work of Jesus.
-Another possible explanation of what he means is that he is referring to children who will eventually be baptized when they are older.
+Another possible explanation of what he means is that he is referring to children who will eventually be saved when they are older.
 Some of Irenaeus's other references to baptism seem to suggest that he understands baptism to be something received by those who have obtained an age where they have fallen into sin and then been able to receive the rule of truth[^13].
 He also seems to refer to water and spirit baptism as being imparted to those that believed without mentioning the obvious exception for children[^14].
+Given that Irenaeus's argument in the above excerpt centres around Jesus passing through every stage to sanctify every stage, it is interesting that Irenaeus makes no comment on Jesus's decision to not be baptized until he was an adult.
+Had Irenaeus been thinking of the baptism of children as a normal Christian practice, it seems strange that he would have not commented on this.

-Prior to Irenaeus, *The Shepherd of Hermas*, *The Letter of Barnabas*, Justin Martyr's *First Apology* and his *Dialogue with Trypho* all discuss baptism.
+Prior to Irenaeus, *The Shepherd of Hermas*, *The Letter of Barnabas*, Justin's *First Apology* and his *Dialogue with Trypho* all discuss baptism.
 Not only do they not mention baptism of children but they describe baptism in a way that seems to suggest they are not considering baptism as including children.

-Hermas says to the heavenly messenger of repentance, "I heard, sir, some teachers maintain that there is no other repentance than that which takes place, when we descended into the water and received remission of our former sins."[^15] It is hard to imagine that Hermas has in mind here the baptism of children who make no repentance and have no former sins to be freed from.
+In *The Shepherd of Hermas*, Hermas says to the heavenly messenger of repentance, "I heard, sir, some teachers maintain that there is no other repentance than that which takes place, when we descended into the water and received remission of our former sins."[^15] It is hard to imagine that Hermas has in mind here the baptism of children who make no repentance and have no former sins to be freed from.

 Along a similar line, *The Letter of Barnabas* says in chapter 11 (a chapter dealing with baptism), "Blessed are those who have set their hope on the cross and gone down into the water" and "we go down into the water full of sins and pollution, and we come up bringing